-British violinist and conductor John Georgiadis was born in 1939 at Southend-on-Sea in Essex, and grew up in nearby Laindon.
+British violinist and conductor John Georgiadis was born on 17 July 1939 at Southend-on-Sea in Essex, and grew up in nearby Laindon.
 His amateur violinist father encouraged his son to take up the instrument, from the age of six.
 The family befriended Austrian violinist and conductor Willi Boskovsky, who gave John Georgiadis lessons on a visit to England.
 Georgiadis later studied with Frederick Grinke at the Royal Academy of Music and with René Benedetti.

 He was leader of Leslie Head's Kensington Symphony Orchestra for a while at the end of the 1950s and then was leader of the Birmingham Symphony Orchestra from 1963 until his appointment as leader of the London Symphony Orchestra in 1965.
 He remained with the LSO until 1973, during which time he gave the first London performance of Bartok's Violin Concerto No 1 and the first English performance of Gian Carlo Menotti's Violin Concerto.
 In 1972 he became musical director of the London Virtuosi Chamber Ensemble, which he formed with oboist Anthony Camden, cellist Douglas Cummings and flautist James Galway.
 This became the London Virtuosi Chamber Orchestra.